 engaging with children and their families to understand their physical and emotional needs during times of complex or chronic illness

-creating and promoting tools and strategies for addressing those needs
+partnering with patients and families to co-create tools and strategies for addressing those needs

-sharing the best tools and strategies at Hassenfeld Children’s Hospital and beyond
+sharing the resources and tools at Hassenfeld Children’s Hospital and beyond

-The Sala Institute is comprised of four highly integrated centers that work in synergy to advance our priority initiatives:
+The Sala Institute comprises four highly integrated centers that work in synergy to advance our priority initiatives:

-We leverage expertise from schools across NYU.
-Each year we convene the Sala Institute National Expert Advisory Panel, comprised of nationally recognized thought leaders and experts who meet to reflect on and advance our mission-driven initiatives.
+As part of our commitment to innovation, we leverage expertise from schools across NYU and beyond, convening the Sala Institute National Expert Advisory Panel (NEAP).
+Comprising nationally recognized thought leaders and experts, the NEAP meets annually to reflect on and advance our mission-driven initiatives.